 The Perks of Being a Wallflower is one of the most sensitive movies ever made about teenagers.
 At a time in American movies where teens are vapid aliens who speak/text in too-cool poseur dialogue de rigueur, Hollywood has reached its nadir in depicting the hearts and minds of young people—that is, they rarely have either.

-By contrast, The Perks of Being a Wallflower, a little movie of enormous delicacy and truth, gives us young people and their issues—the amplified anxieties, first loves, depressions and exaltations—with great tenderness.
+By contrast, here is a little movie of enormous delicacy and truth, giving us young people and their issues—the amplified anxieties, first loves, depressions and exaltations—with great tenderness.
 It features three perfect performances young stars obviously inspired by the too-rare challenge of playing recognizable human beings.
 Adapted and directed by Stephen Chbosky, who also wrote the popular novel of the same name, the film does so many things right it’s hard to know where to begin.

 Set in 1991 (thankfully no cell phones or iPads) Pittsburgh over one difficult school year, painfully withdrawn Charlie (Logan Lerman) is an incoming freshman on the margins, reeling inside from his own mental illness, his best friend’s recent suicide and some past traumas that haven’t quite bubbled up to the surface.
 He’s the smartest kid in his English lit class, and though he never raises his hand with the answers, his instructor (Paul Rudd) takes a liking to him and before long they are sharing copies of Salinger, Kerouac and Fitzgerald.